stepan1010/motivation-generator/README.md

 Image resize is now optional.
 Improved performance.
 Small bugfixes.
-New: Can select where to save posters in admin panel.
+New: Can select where to save posters from `"Settings"` page.
 New: Can use custom fonts.

 #### 1.2